MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

 Released April 29, 2018

 - Encryption downgrade suspicious activities now include an evidence section which describes the symptoms detected by Azure ATP that cause it to suspect that an encryption downgrade activity transpired.
--	Azure ATP now uses Azure Email Orchestrator for all emails sent from Azure ATP, including suspicious activities, monitoring alerts and reports.
+-	Azure ATP now uses Azure Email Orchestrator for all emails sent from Azure ATP, including suspicious activities, health alerts, and reports.
 You will see that these email notifications now follow a consistent format for ease-of-use and Excel files will be linked to from the email to be downloaded from the console.

 ## Azure ATP release 2.29